 “Among those unhappily married spouses who stayed married, what factors predicted happier marriages down the road?
 Marriages with high conflict and domestic violence were less likely to become happy five years later.” p.
 11-12

-She’s saying that you can tell in advance which unhappy marriages are likely to become happy, and it’s not the destructive ones.
-The ones with high conflict and domestic violence aren’t as likely to become happy.
+She’s saying that some warning signs help identify which unhappy marriages are less likely to become happy, especially high conflict and domestic violence.

 “If the problem is marital violence, divorce appears to offer significant relief.” p.
 12

-So, we can say people who escaped unhappy violent marriages are often happier.
-They are greatly relieved to get to safety.
+So, we can reasonably say that people who escape unhappy violent marriages are often better off and closer to happiness.
+They experience significant relief when they get to safety.

 “When an unhappily married adult experiences violence, divorce and remarriage significantly reduce the likelihood he or she will experience domestic violence (at least from spouses).” p.
 12